 Welcome to New York City

 Epicenter of the arts.
+Architectural darling.
 Dining and shopping capital.
 Trendsetter.
 New York City wears many crowns, and spreads an irresistible feast for all.

 Nexus of the Arts

 The Met, MoMA and the Guggenheim are just the beginning of a dizzying list of art-world icons.
-You’ll find museums devoted to everything from fin de siècle Vienna to immigrant life in the Lower East Side, and sprawling galleries filled with Japanese sculpture, postmodern American painting, Himalayan textiles and New York City lore.
-For a glimpse of current and future greats, delve into the cutting-edge galleries of Chelsea and the Lower East Side, with their myriad exhibition spaces and festive opening-night parties (usually Thursday night if you want to join in).
+You’ll find museums devoted to everything from fin de siècle Vienna to medieval European treasures, and sprawling galleries filled with Japanese sculpture, postmodern American painting, Himalayan textiles and New York City lore.
+For a glimpse of current and future greats, delve into the cutting-edge galleries of Chelsea and the Lower East Side, with their festive opening-night parties (usually Thursday night if you want to join in), or head to new frontiers in Brooklyn and Queens.

 The Night Is Young